-At Willow Lane Community Primary School, all pupils are included in the full life of the school.
-The school recognises that additional provision may need to be made to ensure that pupils with special educational needs are enabled to access the full life of the school.
+At Willow Tree Federation, all children are included in the full life of school and nursery.
+We recognises that additional provision may need to be made to ensure that children with special educational needs are enabled to access the full life of school and nursery.
 For example, this can mean support from a learning mentor to access an after school club or use of an additional teaching assistant for 1:1 support on a school trip.
 Resources and specialist equipment are used where needed and due consideration is made for pupils whose disability may demand adjustments such as the time they need to complete tasks.
 Advice from outside agencies and specialists will be sought as necessary and implemented.